w3f/polkadot-wiki/docs/learn/how-to/signer-where-to-download.md

 !!! danger "READ THIS FIRST!"

     There are from time to time phishing extensions in the web stores that pose as Polkadot wallets.
-Beware not to fall for these scams!
+Beware not to fall for these scams.
-    Download the Polkadot Developer Signer **only** from the links below and **DO NOT** create accounts or enter your mnemonic phrase in any extension, site, or app that you don't trust explicitly!
+    Download the Polkadot Developer Signer **only** from the links below and **DO NOT** create accounts or enter your mnemonic phrase in any extension, site, or app that you don't trust explicitly.

     Learn more on how to protect yourself from scams [here](../../general/scams.md).